Wellcome Data Prizes

 Developing a rapid AI-based policy probing and observational research tool

 Led by Prof Paul Tiffin at the University of York, this team will co-produce an AI-based tool to rapidly evaluate the impact of healthcare and policy interventions, and how different groups respond.
 They will initially focus on the active ingredient of physical activity and its impact on youth depression.
 Alongside the tool, the team will develop a framework for the transparent and replicable reporting of their methods.

 Our design principles

-We have designed the prizes to prioritise inclusivity, creativity and multidisciplinarity.
-Our goals are to:
+We have designed the prize to prioritise inclusivity, creativity and multidisciplinary working.

 With the prize, we want to: